ScopeSV/kyseline/README.md

 ---

 Cli tool for [Kysely](https://github.com/kysely-org/kysely) Query builder.
-This tool can help you create
+This tool can help you create migration files for kysely.

+More functionality, like cli migrations, will be added at a later stage.

 ## Quick start